EnriC-AI/ai-testcase-generator/README.md

-# AI-Powered Test Case Generator — Project scaffold & complete code
+# AI-Powered Test Case Generator
 > **Language:** Italian for high-level notes; **code and inline comments are in English** as requested.

 ---